scokobro/professional-identity/profIdent-draft1.md

 kyodo members - http://www.kyodonews.jp/company/members.html-->

 [^fail]: the repeated failures of 'public journalism' and 'citizen reporter' based initiatives also illustrates this dominance, and also perhaps a lack of interest on the part of audiences for 'alternative' sources.

+Thus the structures that shape the way the mainstream media report events, and in which the mainstream press is particularly implicated, matters deeply.<!--2051_18–01-->

 As far as broadcast news is concerned, the picture is similar; the most watched news program, NHK's 7pm news is regularly watched by 16-17 million people, news on commercial channels brings in combined audiences of over 30 million; the top-rated commercial news show, TV Asahi's _Hōdō Station_, gains in the region of 14 million viewers, NTV's early evening _news every_, about 12 million.[^scr]